bel-ch/bels-blog/data/authors/default.md

 1. Did debate and public speaking on stages around the world.
 2. With little entrepreneurship/innovation experience, I co-founded a non-profit for entrepreneurship and innovation.
 I got to consult cool companies, create fun events, as well as build products.
 3. Made a podcast on art, philosophy, social commentary, and literature!
 Actually, it isn't that deep.
 It's just 2-3 hour long chats with people I like about random things.
-4. Was a DeFi girlie @ Intellabridge Tech
+4. Lead teams and curated marketing strategies @ Intellabridge Tech
-5. Was a finance/swe girlie @ GAF
+5. Built software and managed finances @ GAF
+6. Built a carbon zero building @ UBC with Third Quadrant Design

 ## Future: